ehendrix23/tesla_dashcam/README.rst

 It is still possible for --monitor_once to provide a output filename instead of just a folder.
 For --monitor the filename will be ignored and the files will be created within the path specified using a unique name instead.

+Using the option --monitor_trigger_file one can have it check for existence of a certain file or folder for starting processing instead of waiting for the disk with the TeslaCam folder to become available.
+Once available processing will start, if a trigger file was provided then upon completion of processing the file will then be deleted.
+If it was a folder then it will wait for the folder to be removed by something else (or for example link removed) and then wait again for it to appear again.
+If no source folder is provided then folder SavedClips will be processed with assumption it is in the same location as the trigger file.
+If source folder is an absolute path (i.e. /Videos/Tesla) then that will be used as source location.
+If it is a relative path (i.e. Tesla/MyVideos) then the path will be considered to be relative based on the location provided for the trigger file.

 When using --merge, the name of the resulting video file will be appended with the current timestamp of processing when --monitor parameter is used, this to ensure that the resulting video file is always unique.